gtiosclub/gtios.club/tutorials/table-view/part7.md

 You've built an interactive Table View app using constraints, Table View delegates, custom Table View cells, and custom behavior.
 Great job!

-If you have any feedback on this tutorial, found something particularly difficult to understand, or got stuck on a weird bug, you can reach out to use on our Facebook group.
+If you have any feedback on this tutorial, found something particularly difficult to understand, or got stuck on a weird bug, you can reach out to us on our Facebook group.

 https://www.facebook.com/groups/iosgatech/